holozeros/minimal-linux-desktop/Building stub kernel.md

 mount /dev/<EFI System Partition> /boot make install ls /boot
-	# Make shure that names of installed the file.
+	# Make sure that names of installed the file.

 exit	# Back to the Host environment.
 ~~~